Every home deserves some greenery, and home decor stores are filled with botanical-themed accessories that will bring the outdoors indoors.

 Here's an inexpensive way to make your own chevron wall art using wood stain and metallic paint and half a sheet of 9mm or 12mm pine plywood.

 I have been wanting to create a vintage picture gallery for quite a while and finally managed to get it done as a project for easy DIY.
-Although the picture frame is made using 12mm SupaWood, I wanted it to look more like a vintage cottage window frame, with individual panels for favourite photographs.
-The frame for the picture gallery was painted and then lightly distressed to make it look more authentic.
+I wanted it to look like a vintage cottage window frame, with individual panels for favourite photographs.

 Whether you prefer to buy art from recognised or new artists, or make your own works of art, there's no denying that art can be used to add pops of colour to a home.